HealthSamurai/documentation/api-1/graphql-api.md

 # GraphQL API

-Aidbox supports default GraphQL implementation without any extensions (spec located [here](http://spec.graphql.org/June2018/))\
+Aidbox supports default GraphQL implementation without any extensions (spec is located [here](http://spec.graphql.org/June2018/))\
 Queries are supported, but mutations are not (yet)

 In Aidbox UI there is GraphiQL interface, you can try your queries there.\